 I sometimes get paid for speaking

-I have so many stories I can share after more than 30+ years in the high tech community.
+I have so many stories I can share after more than 30+ years in the high tech marketing and PR community.
 I can talk about Innovation Nights, our social media powered monthly product launch party and networking event.
 We've helped to launch more than 1500 new products which have raised more than $4B in collective funding.
 Innovation Women has helped hundreds of women get onstage to tell their stories and connect with potential customers, partners, investors, new jobs and more.
 And my years in PR have given me endless stories that often sound ripped from the headlines...because they are: The Extortionist; The Murderer; The Naked Holiday Party.
+I also managed PR for passengers on the Diamond Princess in February 2020.

 Innovation Women is the third of my companies.
 The first two were founded when the startup I was working with ran out of money in November 2008 (a lot of startups had difficulties then).
 Innovation Nights and Carlton PR & Marketing were founded because there were no other jobs available at the time.
 Innovation Women came out of my personal frustration around the #allmale and #allpale panels at conferences and events, especially technical ones.
 I knew we could change things so I crowdfunded the original web app and the rest is history.